A 3D illustration of a compliance checklist on a clipboard with a checkmark ribbon, and a large blue padlock symbolizing security.

 we protect the employer.

 Only Workride’s legal structure ensures employers can safely offer the benefit while fully recouping costs before ride ownership is offered to employees eliminating employer and director risks as a service provider.
-Check out the other options below and see why Workride has earned the trust of over 1,000 organisations across New Zealand.
+Check out the other options below and see why Workride has earned the trust by almost 1,500 organisations across New Zealand.

 Workride – Fully Compliant & Protected Model